 What makes the Master of Bioethics program unique is a threefold approach to bioethics training that combines excellent academic instruction, a worldwide network of alumni, and hands-on research and consulting opportunities that build on the classroom experience.

-The Bioethics Minor will launch in the 2013 Fall semester.
-It is a collaborative effort involving the Departments of Medical Ethics & Health Policy, History & Sociology of Science, Philosophy, Anthropology, Political Science, and Sociology.
+The Bioethics Minor is a collaborative effort involving the Departments of Medical Ethics & Health Policy, History & Sociology of Science, Philosophy, Anthropology, Political Science, and Sociology.
 Students will be required to take 6 courses across three core areas of bioethics to earn the minor.

 The University of Pennsylvania is a member of the Coursera consortium of universities, all aiming to make world-class educational opportunities within the reach of anyone, anywhere.
 The Department of Medical Ethics & Health Policy produces serveral courses for Coursera, all of which are free of charge and open to the public.